Table of contents

 Ruff provides dozens of rule sets; you can select what you want from these.
 Like Flake8, plugins match by whole letter sequences (with the special exception of pylint’s “PL” shortcut), then you can also include leading or whole error codes.
 Codes starting with 9 must be selected explicitly, with at least the letters followed by a 9.
 You can also ignore certain error codes via ignore.
 You can also set codes per paths to ignore in per-file-ignores.
 If you don’t like certain auto-fixes, you can disable auto-fixing for specific error codes via unfixable.

-There are other configuration options, such as the src list which tells it where to look for top level packages (mostly for “I” codes, which also have a lot of custom configuration options) RF003, typing-modules, which helps apply typing-specific rules to a re-exported typing module (a common practice for unifying typing and typing_extensions based on Python version).
+There are other configuration options, such as typing-modules, which helps apply typing-specific rules to a re-exported typing module (a common practice for unifying typing and typing_extensions based on Python version).
 There’s also a file exclude set, which you can override if you are running this entirely from pre-commit (default excludes include “build”, so if you have a build module or file named build.py, it would get skipped by default without this).

 If you don’t use a [project] table (older setuptools or Poetry), then you should also set: